aselunar/Scraper-Take-Home/README.md

 Incomplete.
 Only scraping tables.

 ## How to use
-run 'npm i' and then 'npm run build'
+run 'npm i' and then 'npm run build'<br>
 To start the app run npm run watch.
-Then make a post request to localhost:3535/scrape
+Then make a post request to <br>
+localhost:3535/scrape<br>

-// Example input
+// Example input<br>

 /*
 [{
 	"carrier": "MOCK_INDEMNITY",